 For insurers and brokers considering how to exploit new channels, a number of challenges lie ahead: What needs to be put in place behind the scenes?
 How should marketing be conducted?
 What to be aware of?
 What to avoid?

 The first step is to evaluate the size of the potential market.
 Supposedly, around 1% of all insurance purchased is now bought over the internet.
 Of this, around three-quarters is motor insurance.
 Irrespective of how much this might grow and at what speed, there are currently very few potential customers being fought over by the major players.
 To evaluate the market, new classifications are constantly evolving to attempt to categorise people on whether:

 As an example, Ethel, who lives with Albert (who has the same surname) and has been living at the same address for thirty years, should probably be treated differently to Jason, whose partner Debbie has a different surname and who have been at that address less than a year.
 This information needs to be stored somewhere, so that it can be seen immediately and used to create a strategy of how to deal with this enquiry.
-To create a strategy from information about the customer/prospect, statistical analysis needs to be undertaken, typically using data mining software.
-It may be that being an existing customer of one product tends to increase likelihood of purchase of another, or that being a young, new customer means a greater likelihood to be attracted by a competitive quote.

 So, while volume is key, it is picking the best sites to sit behind that is producing good returns for some insurers.
 Only a view of the big direct writers can generate the economies of scale derived from the high number of visits to their sites, others are being shrewder by ensuring representation behind other successful sites such as Fish4.
-Marc Farr is a consultant within Experian Micromarketing's Financial Services Team and is a member of the Chartered Institute of Marketing.